open-policy-agent/gatekeeper/website/docs/constrainttemplates.md

 ## `v1` Constraint Template

-In release version (some version goes here), Gatekeeper included the `v1` version of `ConstraintTemplate`.
+In release version 3.6.0, Gatekeeper included the `v1` version of `ConstraintTemplate`.
 Unlike past versions of `ConstraintTemplate`, `v1` requires the Constraint schema section to be [structural](https://kubernetes.io/blog/2019/06/20/crd-structural-schema/).

 Structural schemas have a variety of [requirements](https://kubernetes.io/docs/tasks/extend-kubernetes/custom-resources/custom-resource-definitions/#specifying-a-structural-schema).
 One such requirement is that of the `type` field to be defined for each level of the schema.